-Day to day management of the Association is delegated to the Chief Executive Officer and Administrative staff of Mid Murray Homes for the Aged Inc.
+Day to day management of the Association is delegated to the Business Manager and Administrative staff of Mid Murray Homes for the Aged Inc.

-The provision of accommodation is classed as social, supported housing for people who are homeless, those at risk of homelessness, the financially and socially disadvantaged members of the community.
-Prospective residents must be 55 years of age as a minimum and must not own their own home.
+The provision of accommodation is assessed on a needs based approach, looking at social, supported housing for people who are homeless, those at risk of homelessness, the financially and socially disadvantaged members of the community first.
+Prospective residents must be 55 years of age as a minimum.

 Due to the level of interest in the village accommodation there is a waiting list.
-Interested persons are encouraged to apply although the allocation of available places is based on criteria determined by DFC.
+Interested persons are encouraged to apply although the allocation of available places is based on needs based criteria.
 Allocations are made on the basis of the person with the highest level of need at the time of the vacancy.
 The length of time a person is registered does not influence the approval process.

 All units are air-conditioned, reverse cycle, and are fully electric throughout.
 All units have stoves, blinds, smoke alarms and floor coverings.
 Each unit has an en-suite which also serves as the laundry.
 Some units have curtains although these are not generally provided.
 Tenants will need to make arrangements for personal laundry/cleaning of units.

-Aminya is not responsible for the provision and maintainence of the following: air conditioners, floor coverings, window treatments, gardens (other then communal areas), light fittings, globes, garden sheds, carports and garages.
+Aminya is not responsible for the provision and maintainence of the following: window treatments, gardens (other then communal areas), light fittings, globes, garden sheds, carports and garages.
 Aminya may provide some of these items at the time of occupancy.
-Responsibility for maintaining and re;acing these items is that of the tenant.
+Responsibility for maintaining and replacing these items is that of the tenant.

 When a unit becomes vacant an assessment is made of what refurbishment is required.
 In addition a schedule is maintained that establishes the frequency for repainting and replacement of air conditioners, hot water services, stoves, carpet and other fittings.